coryk2049/aws-serverless-examples/lambda-example-1/README.md

 ## lambda-example-1

+A very early component of data processing ETL serverless design.

 Upload test EDR file to S3 bucket that should trigger Lambda function to parse, transform, and log in CloudWatch.

-A very early stage of data ETL serverless design.

 ### Procedure
 Post ```git clone```, the files below are of importance: